Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Introduction

-The resulting task is therefore inherently adaptive.
-Useful control actions must be selected step by step during the nonlinear evolution from experimentally limited information, while their impact on fixed-readout metrological performance is not directly evident in the high-dimensional Hilbert space.
-This structure makes the problem a natural target for reinforcement learning and related learning-based approaches~\cite{meng2023machine,duan2025concurrent}.
-In contrast to dynamical-decoupling-based strategies, which typically optimize within predefined pulse structures and staged control protocols, reinforcement learning can interact directly with the controlled dynamics and discover pulse patterns tailored to the underlying system.
-Here we address this challenge using physics-informed reinforcement learning (PIRL)~\cite{banerjee2025survey}.
-We consider a protocol in which resonant transverse microwave rotations are interleaved with intrinsic nonlinear dynamics, and train an agent to select control operations using only experimentally accessible low-order spin moments.
+To address this intrinsically nonseparable control problem, we adopt a reinforcement-learning framework~\cite{sutton1998reinforcement}.
+Reinforcement learning is well suited to this setting because the control protocol is naturally sequential, while the impact of individual actions on fixed-readout metrological performance is not directly transparent in the high-dimensional Hilbert space~\cite{Metz23self,meng2023machine,duan2025concurrent,Duncan25taming,bukov2026reinforcement}.
+Unlike structure-constrained dynamical-decoupling strategies based on predefined pulse structures and staged protocols~\cite{degen2017quantum}, it can interact directly with the dynamics during training and discover pulse sequences tailored to the underlying system.
+Specifically, we consider resonant transverse microwave rotations interleaved with intrinsic nonlinear dynamics, and train an agent to select control actions using only experimentally accessible low-order spin moments.
 Guided by a reward that captures both overall squeezing and measurement-relevant fixed-axis performance, the learned unified policy rapidly generates strong internal spin squeezing while stabilizing the measurement-relevant quadrature under continuous evolution.
-It also reveals a simple and physically interpretable pulse structure that suppresses overtwisting while preserving useful quantum correlations.
+The learned policy also reveals a simple and physically interpretable pulse structure that suppresses overtwisting while preserving useful quantum correlations, offering an experimentally feasible route to operational metrological advantage in intrinsically nonlinear quantum sensors.